jaume-rsl/Portfolio/README.md

 Check my [Kaggle notebooks](https://www.kaggle.com/jaumerossello/code) in which I publish all my progress.
 For now, you will find:

 1. [Student Performance Analysis](https://www.kaggle.com/jaumerossello/students-performance-analysis).
-In which I use Python libraries `pandas` and `seaborn` to gain insights about a Kaggle dataset on students and how they perform in a series of math and language tests.
+In which I use Python libraries `pandas` and `seaborn` to gain insights into students performance in a series of math and language tests.